 #6: Better rewards

-Among the customer engagement strategies, Rewards are most loved among the users.
-Rewarding the customers can even be used for making the users download the app.
-The point is you can give rewards for any purpose, which requires customer participation.
+Among the customer engagement strategies, rewards are the most popular among users.
+Rewarding the customers can even be used to make them download the app.
+The point is you can give rewards for any purpose that requires customer participation.
 Because bonuses always work for users.
 They can help you increase customer loyalty and increase customer engagement.
-For WooCommerce websites there are plugins that you can use to add rewards and points in your app
+For WooCommerce websites, there are plugins that you can use to add rewards and points to your app.

 #7: Easy signups

 I don’t like signups.
 Do you?
-People always try to avoid filling long forms.
-This could be because of either they don’t want to give away their details, or just because they are lazy to fill the forms.
+People always try to avoid filling out long forms.
+This could be because they don’t want to give away their details, or just because they are too lazy to fill out the forms.

 Avoid signups if not necessary.
-In case if it cannot be avoided give chance to the users to decide whether to signup or not.
-In such cases, you can provide social login.
+If it cannot be avoided, give a chance to the users to decide whether to signup or not.
+In such cases, you can provide a social login.

-By providing this, for the users signing in will not be bothering and for app owners, social login is a better way to collect users data and it helps to provide personalized service.
+By providing this, the users signing in will not be bothered and for app owners, social login is a better way to collect users’ data and it helps to provide personalized service.

 The performance and features of the app are the topmost customer engagement strategies.
 And You have to make sure that your app features meet the standards.

-After making the users download the app, User engagement is the problem faced by the app owners.
-Performance of the app is so crucial.
+After making the users download the app.
+The performance of the app is so crucial.
 If that doesn’t crack then the users won’t give a second chance.
 Choose the best app builder and build your app with the latest feature set.